-Player is an unnamed Ghost Hunter armed with a prototype energy weapon capable of hurting ghosts and other nightmarish creatures.
-After telepathically contacted by Catherine, a little girl who was kidnapped by ghosts and her soul was stolen, player assists her escape from the Ghost City, a nightmarish city only appears once in thirteen years.
-Player must protect Catherine from harm and help her escape from the city before her soul is lost forever.
+The player is an unnamed Ghost Hunter armed with a prototype energy weapon capable of hurting ghosts and other nightmarish creatures.
+After being telepathically contacted by Catherine, a little girl who was kidnapped by ghosts and had her soul stolen, the player assists her escape from the Ghost City, a nightmarish city that only appears once every thirteen years.
+The player must protect Catherine from harm and help her escape from the city before her soul is lost forever.

-It has been suggested that Catherine is the same person as the Kate from the House of the Dead IV, but this hasn't been confirmed.
+It has been suggested that Catherine is the same person as Kate from The House of the Dead 4, but this hasn't been confirmed.

 Laser Ghost is a rail shooting game.
-It can be played with either control pad or with Light Phaser/Control Pad combination.
-Light Phaser trigger or button 1 can be used to fire main weapon while button 2 (or either button if light phaser is used) fire a special weapon that damages all enemies on the screen.
-Since Light Phaser has only one button, special weapons must be fire with the Control Pad which must be attached to the second control port.
+It can be played with either the Control Pad or with the Light Phaser/Control Pad combination.
+The Light Phaser trigger or button can be used to fire the main weapon, while button (or either button if the Light Phaser is used) fires a special weapon that damages all enemies on the screen.
+Since the Light Phaser has only one button, special weapons must be fired with the Control Pad, which must be connected to the second controller port.

-Players must eliminate any enemies from touching Catherine and each hit she is hit, her life will go down.
+The player must eliminate any enemies before they touch Catherine; each time she is hit, her life will go down.

-Status screen from left to right: Score, Catherine's lifebar, Catherine's destination to the end of level (above the lifebar), remaining time and number of special shots.
+The status screen displays from left to right: The player's score, Catherine's lifebar, Catherine's destination to the end of level (above the lifebar), remaining time and number of special shots.

-Players can also hit Catherine.
-This will hurt her but can occasionally be useful to get her out of the harm's way.
+The player can also shoot Catherine.
+This will hurt her, but this can occasionally be useful to get her out of harm's way.

 - Main article: Laser Ghost (Master System)/Magazine articles.